lnug/podcast/shows/00-intro-DRAFT.md

-# Podcast 00 - An Intro with Adam Davies
+# Podcast 00 - An Intro with Adam Davis

 ## Introduction
 * podcast intro
     * Welcome to the London Node User Group podcast, a podcast from the London Node community.
-* Guest: Adam
+* Guest: Adam Davis
-* hosts: Matt and Simon
+* hosts: Simon
+* Where are you/ are you safe and your family safe?

 ## Thought of the day?

-* Adam
+* Adam -
-* Matt
-* Simon
+* Simon - Now is not the time for galavanting.

 ## Adam
 * What is LNUG?